EffectOrientedProgramming/book/Chapters/03_Superpowers.md

       .repeatN(1).run
 ```

-The chain produces a new Effect.
+The chain `effect8.debug.repeatN(1)` produces a new Effect.
-Calling `.run` executes that new Effect.
+Calling `.run` executes that new Effect and yields its result.
 Since `.debug` appears before `repeatN(1)`, `effect8.debug` executes once and is then repeated once.

 We _cannot_ repeat our executed Effect by putting `.run` in the middle of the chain: